-If you want rewards for your everyday purchases but aren’t keen on keeping up with all the rotating bonuses or spending categories, the Citi® Double Cash Card might be a card to consider.
+If you want rewards for your everyday purchases but aren’t keen on keeping up with all the rotating bonuses or spending categories, the Citi® Double Cash Card might be a card to consider in 2022.

 With a straightforward cash back policy that can net you up to 2% on every purchase, this card tops Team Clark’s list of cash back credit cards.